London’s 18 Best Speakeasy Bars

-Whether you’re looking for a new bar to discover, the perfect date night destination or want to scour to find London’s best speakeasy bars, we’ve rounded up the city’s best kept secrets.
+Whether you’re looking for a new bar to discover, the perfect date night destination or want to scour to find London’s best speakeasy bars, we’ve rounded up the city’s best-kept secrets.
+From late-night drinking dens to Champagne bars, bars with flamboyant interiors to cocktail havens, read on to find out more.

 The Bloomsbury Club Bar